‘Palm muted chords and funky mid-pitched bass lines ensure there’s a feel good vibe.’

 Intro to Riveira:

 At a time when guitar led music seems to be everywhere, it can be hard to sound different.
 However in taking inspiration from a multitude of genres, Brighton based ‘Riveira,’ seem to be able to do just that.
 Officially formed in 2016, this male four piece band consisting of guitarist/vocalist Pol Mira, guitarist Louis Bell, bassist Craig Glynn and drummer David Ngochinya are on track to make their 2018 a year to remember.
-Read more at: Artist Interview: Riveira
+Read more at: Behind the Music: Interview with Riveira

 Featured Track: Remember